Engaging Secondary Students in Regionally Relevant Science Topics Through Videography

 2015 - 2019

-The project will develop a student-directed intervention designed to give students the opportunity to use video storytelling to tell their own stories in a meaningful way for their communities to encourage student interest and engagement in the STEM-related field of climate science.
+The project will develop a student-directed intervention that leverages research on motivation to encourage student interest and engagement in the Science, Technology, Engineering, and Mathematics (STEM)-related field of climate science.
+The intervention is designed to give students the opportunity to use video storytelling to tell their own stories in a meaningful way for their communities.
+Through this experience, students will develop competencies in climate science, engineering design, media technology, and communications including storytelling.

 Read More